What is ENFit?

-- AMT has released a series of adapters so that we can continue to use our current supplies and stockpiles.
+- AMT has released a series of adapters so that you can continue to use your current supplies and stockpiles.

 - It will take time for supply companies to work through their stock of supplies with the old connectors before they start mass distribution of the new ENFit supplies.

 - Low-dose ENFit syringes have been redesigned to prevent the medication errors that were a concern with preliminary designs.
-There will also be adapter caps to ensure accurate dosing.
+There are also adapter caps to ensure accurate dosing.

-- Mayo Clinic is doing extensive testing with ENFit connectors.
-The testing is still ongoing, so there are no results available yet, but the testing includes various commercial formulas and blenderized food products to ensure that tube feeders’ dietary choices will not be impacted by the move to ENFit.
+- There is ongoing testing on various commercial formulas and blenderized food products to ensure that tube feeders’ dietary choices will not be impacted by the move to ENFit.

 - Multiple companies have created special cleaning brushes to allow for thorough cleaning of all ENFit connectors.